ksbiological/arcgis-viewer-flex/docs/development.rst

 4. Delete the old viewer deployment folder, ``\\Gremlin\media\viewer\``, (or rename it to something else temporarily, until you are sure all of the local changes were successfully copied to ``flexviewer``.)
 Then copy ``bin-release`` into ``\\Gremlin\media\`` and rename the "bin-release" folder to "viewer".
 5. Restart the Ubuntu virtual machine and clear the cache in your browser to make sure when you load the viewer again, it will load the updated version.

 That is the basic process to make permanent changes to the viewer.
 Remember that local changes to the deployed viewer folder will be overwritten whenever a new version of the viewer is built and copied over to the server.
-Take care to copy over any changes you've made to the widget XML files so that those changes don't get erased when you deploy a new version of the viewer.
+Take care to copy over any changes you've made to the widget XML files into the ``flexviewer`` repository beforehand so that those changes don't get erased during deployment.
 (This currently applies only to the widget configuration files, not to the map configuration files.
 The map configuration files are currently stored in gremlin-vm, not in the ``flexviewer`` project or the deployed viewer folder.)